As a Stanford graduate, I understand the expectations of competitive schools and what admissions committees seek.

 I’ve led creative writing workshops for both students and adults, and have spent much of my career at Duke University Talent Identification Program designing lessons as well as professional development for teachers to ensure students master skills in academic writing, creative writing, principles of academic honesty, and research.
 See some of my creative writing lessons.

 I also have interviewed hundreds of teachers, curriculum developers, and other staff to run various programs.
 I understand how a résumé, a cover letter, and other elements of self-representation make a difference in the application process.
+I’ve been featured on podcasts like the Good Grow Great podcast (heard in 60+ countries) about how to overcome writing obstacles; how to highlight qualities in your writing that can get you a YES; how to use Objects of Importance and get breakthroughs in your writing; and why colleges need you to differentiate between the scene and summary.

 I have written books for the National Council of Teachers of English and Chicago Review Press on differentiated instruction in Shakespeare as well as social-emotional learning.
 I am currently writing two more books for NCTE: Teaching Macbeth: A Differentiated Approach and Teaching Hamlet: A Differentiated Approach.
 See my education books.